web-engineering/web-engineering-textbook/source/dependencies.md

 This is called a pessimistic version constraint, read more about it in [the rubygem documentation](http://guides.rubygems.org/patterns/#pessimistic-version-constraint).

+There now is a common standard on how to use version numbers called [semantic versioning](http://semver.org/).
+In short: Use three numbers for your version number:  MAJOR dot MINOR dot PATCH.
+For example 3.1.0.

+* a new '''major''' version number means incompatible API changes,
+* a new '''minor''' version number means added functionality in a backwards-compatible manner, and
+* a new '''patch''' version means backwards-compatible bug fixes.

+But not all projects adher to this standard yet.

 ### Keeping Up To Date